ZeDKoN/ShopsAPI/README.md

 ## Code Example

-You can consume the Rest microservice with any Rest client, I suggest to use Google Postman
+You can consume the Rest microservice with any Rest client, I suggest to use Google Postman.

 ### Save Shop